Cindy Parlow Cone: North Carolina Tar Heels, 2007–2012

 Parlow Cone was an assistant coach for the North Carolina Tar Heels from 2007 to 2012.
 In 2012, she led practices while head coach Anson Dorrance spent time with his wife who was ill.
 He noted, "I had no issue telling the world she was my secret weapon."
 As of 2023, the season marked the last time the Tar Heels won the national championship (despite being the winningest team in the history of collegiate soccer).
+She was also the director of coaching for under-15 to under-18 girls' soccer at Triangle United, a youth soccer club in Chapel Hill, for six years until 2012.